 Malaysia, Singapore grapple with prolonged dry spell

-SINGAPORE/KUALA LUMPUR, Feb 26 (Reuters) - Singapore and Malaysia are grappling with some of the driest weather they have ever seen, forcing the tiny city-state to ramp up supplies of recycled water while its neighbour rations reserves amid disruptions to farming and fisheries.
+SINGAPORE/KUALA LUMPUR (Reuters) - Singapore and Malaysia are grappling with some of the driest weather they have ever seen, forcing the tiny city-state to ramp up supplies of recycled water while its neighbor rations reserves amid disruptions to farming and fisheries.

-Shares in Hyflux Ltd, which operates desalination and water recycling operations there, have risen 3.5 pct over the past month.
+Shares in Hyflux Ltd, which operates desalination and water recycling operations in Singapore, have risen 3.5 pct over the past month.

-Malaysia's Prime Minister Najib Razak was due to discuss the drought at a regular cabinet meeting on Wednesday that would decide whether to declare a national emergency, according to state news agency Bernama.
+Malaysian Prime Minister Najib Razak was due to discuss the drought at a cabinet meeting on Wednesday that would decide whether to declare a national emergency, according to state news agency Bernama.

-While some dry weather is expected at this time of year, the abnormal lack of rain is raising concerns about the pace of climate change in the region.
+While some dry weather is expected at this time of year, the abnormal lack of rain is raising concern about the pace of climate change.

 PALM OIL PRICES HIT